My Garden Zone Is

-Flowering Shrubs are often let grow into small trees
+Flowering Shrubs are often let grow into small trees.

 The Empress Tree

 The Empress flowering tree has been said to be one of the most beautiful of all the varieties of flowering trees.
 Most people would have no idea just how beautiful these trees can be if not for a neighbor or relative planting one for all to see.
-Empress trees grow extremely fast, and can even be seen growing from day to day.
+Empress trees grow extremely fast and can even be seen growing from day today.

 They are great for blocking out the sun in the summer months and can make it through some of the harshest winters, only to re-bloom again the following summer.
-Even small Empress trees that are planted late in the growing season can reach 6 to 8 feet before the cold weather and shorter days set in.
+Even small Empress trees planted late in the growing season can reach 6 to 8 feet before the cold weather and shorter days set in.

 Flowering Shrubs are well worth planting on your lawn for additional color